just above the shore by the city college

 the ripped-gooey mattress of a jiz-stained futon with his or her

 clothes not suitable for life and all of its

-I saunter and hope to see (most likely) his reaction,
+I saunter, hoping to see (most likely) his reaction,

-as their bedroom takes a shower in the afternoon
+as his bedroom takes a shower in the afternoon sprinklers,

 and washes off the early morning dew